Learning Gemara is one of the foundational pillars of Torah life.

 Sees the words

-A stronger connection is created between hearing and sight
+A stronger connection is created between:

 This leads to: